saisrivathsan9/SWIN-CheXpert-Classification/README.md

 ## Loss and masking

 The training script uses a masked binary cross-entropy that ignores `-1` labels (or maps them according to the chosen uncertainty policy).
 This prevents uncertain labels from contributing to loss where policy dictates.

 ---

-## Tips & common edits

-* If you get OOM errors: lower `BATCH_SIZE`, enable gradient accumulation, or switch to a smaller model (e.g., `swin_tiny` via `timm`).
-* To change augmentations: edit the `transform` in `train.py`.
-Consider removing heavy ops if CPU becomes a bottleneck.
-* To use DistributedDataParallel (DDP) instead of `DataParallel`, replace the `DataParallel` block and follow PyTorch DDP setup instructions.
-* To add weighted sampling for class imbalance, create a `WeightedRandomSampler` and pass it into the `DataLoader`.

----